 11. Muck diving

-Muck diving is a kind of diving which consists of exploring dive sites that consist of dark volcanic sand, sediments, and sometimes debris like dead corals or trash.
+Muck diving is a kind of diving that consists of exploring dive sites that consist of dark volcanic sand, sediments, and sometimes debris like dead corals or trash.
 Muck sites usually do not have many corals and they usually look like barren areas of sand.
 Initially, it might even look unimpressive to be diving in areas like these however if you look close enough what you find might surprise you.

 Muck sites create the perfect environment for many of the weird and wonderful critters to live and thrive.
 The key to muck diving is being able to go close and to have good eyesight.
 Make sure your buoyancy is on point so you’re not disrupting the distinctive mucky habitat.